svalat/homelinux/share/svhomelinux/installed/README.txt

-Directory in which to place manifest files (*.flist) of installed packages
+Directory in which to place manifest files (*.flist.gz) of installed packages